DankoRother/Medium_Hot/README.md

-// Ich bin in Branch DankRother und Pushe zu Main
+// Ich bin in Branch in DankoRother und Pushe zu Main